kuriatsu/ros-g29-force-feedback/README.md

 ros-g29-force-feedback
 ====

-## Overview
+# Overview
 Ros package to control force feedback of logitech g29 steering wheel from ros message, written in c++, for human beings all over the world.
 This is useful for the user interface of autonomous driving, driving simulator like [CARLA](https://carla.org/), [LGSVL](https://www.lgsvlsimulator.com/) etc.

 ![logitech g29](https://github.com/kuriatsu/ros-g29-force-feedback/blob/image/images/logicoolg29.png)

-## Features
+# Features
 * Standalone ros package to control steering wheel. (doesn't depend on the other ros packages like ros-melodic-joy etc.)

 * We can control angle of logitech g29 steering wheel with throwing ros message.

-* Two control modes
+* Two control modes - They are changed dynamically through topic.
     1. PID control mode
         Rotate wheel to the specified angle with PID control.(I controller is now deprecated).
 This mode can rotate wheel to the specified angle with your hands off, so this mode is useful for the user interface of autonomous driving system.
-Control force can be specified (max force for PID control, the bigger, the more move rapidly).
+Control force can not be specified (max force can be specified with rosparam).

     1. Constant force mode
-        Rotate wheel to the specified angle with specified constant force.
+        Rotate wheel to the specified angle with specified constant force (up to max force specified with rosparam).
 This mode make it easier to control vehicle manually in the driving simulator.
 If you use with your hands off and rotate force over 0.3, the wheel travels right and left.
+So it's better to use PID mode if you wanna use this with your hands off.

-## Demo
+# Demo
 ![demo_gif](https://github.com/kuriatsu/ros-g29-force-feedback/blob/image/images/force_feedback_test.gif)

-## Requirement
+# Requirement
 * ubuntu
 * ros melodic
 * Logitech G29 Driving Force Racing Wheel